MClarke9k9/EmployeeManagementSystem/README.md

 Delete departments, roles, and employees

-View the total utilized budget of a department -- ie the combined salaries of all employees in that department.
+View the total utilized budget of a department also the combined salaries of all employees in that department.

 # Installion